KenAniarDev/next-lauch/README.md

 First, Install me on your machine

 ```bash
 npm  i  @kmavillanosa/nextlaunch
 ```

 then execute this command

 ```bash
 npx  @kmavillanosa/nextlaunch  <your-project-here>
 ```

 run the development server:

 ```bash
 npm  run  dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Or you can view the live demo for this boilerplate.
+Open this link ---> [Demo](https://kmavillanosa-nextlaunch.netlify.app)

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.